Clinical Student Mental Health Service

 What is the impact of deferring exams on subsequent placements?

 This can be disruptive to your training as the resits may clash with placements and other commitments.
-This is a particular issue with deferring Year 5 exams, as the start of Year 6 is already extremely busy with FPAS and SJT preparation etc. You would not usually be entitled to any prolonged study leave before the resits.
+This is a particular issue with deferring Year 5 exams, as the start of Year 6 is already extremely busy with Senior placements, UKFP applications, SJT preparation, and Part III written Finals at Christmas.
+You would not usually be entitled to any prolonged study leave before the resits.

 Will I need to provide a doctor’s sick note?

 If you miss a summative exam at short notice for medical reasons, then you will need to provide a letter from your GP confirming this.
 This should be forwarded to firstname.lastname@example.org.

 Your exams are professional exams and so are bound by University regulations, which generally allow only two attempts at an exam: the main sitting and a single resit.
 The exam mitigation system allows the possibility in exceptional circumstances of a third attempt if you failed the first two sittings.
 This would require specific permission from Faculty Board.

 If you have a genuine health or welfare need which you think warrants exam mitigation, then you will require the support of your College (either Clinical DoS or Tutor).
 This expression of support is kept on file, and in the event of you failing the exam and the resit, is submitted to Faculty Board to help support a request for a second resit.

 No. The decision is made by Faculty Board and is considered an exceptional course of action.
 Faculty Board considers requests for an exceptional third attempt for students who have exam mitigation in place, and this is decided on an individual basis.